Luigi Ferdinando Marsili: Biography

 During the War of the Spanish Succession Marsigli was second-in-command under the Count d'Arco at the Imperial fortress of Breisach on the Rhine, which was surrendered in 1703.
 Count d'Arco was beheaded because he was found guilty of capitulating before necessary, while Marsigli was stripped of his titles and honours by the Holy Roman Emperor, and his chivalric sword was broken over him.
 His appeals to the Emperor were in vain, but public opinion, however, acquitted him later of the charge of neglect or ignorance.

-After he had left the Habsburg Army he made journeys to Switzerland and then France, spending a considerable time at Marseilles undertaking studies about the nature of the sea.
+After he had left the Habsburg Army he made journeys to Switzerland and then France, spending a considerable time at Marseille undertaking studies about the nature of the sea.
 He drew plans, made astronomical observations, measured the speed and size of rivers, studied the products, the mines, the birds, fishes, and fossils of every land he visited, and also collected specimens of every kind, instruments, models, antiquities, etc. Finally he returned to Bologna and presented his entire collection to the Senate of Bologna University in 1712.
 There he founded his "Institute of Sciences and Arts", which was formally opened in 1715.
 Six professors were put in charge of the different divisions of the institute.
 Later he established a printing-house furnished with the best type sets for Latin, Greek, Hebrew, and Arabic.
 This was put in charge of the Dominicans under the patronage of St. Thomas Aquinas.

 His major work on the Danube was published, after twenty years of delay, in 1726 in Amsterdam and The Hague.
 The maps of the work were published as an atlas in 1744.
 His treatise of oceans, published in 1725, renders Marsigli to be considered the founding father of modern oceanography.

 In 1727 he added to his other collections East India material which he collected in England and Holland.
 A formal procession of the Institute he founded was established to take place every twenty-five years on the Feast of the Annunciation.
 In 1715 he was named a Foreign Associate of the Paris Academy of Sciences; he was also a Fellow of the Royal Society of London, and of Montpellier.

 Works

 A list of his works, over twenty in number, is given in Niceron's Mémoirs.
-His principal works are the following: Osservazioni interne al Bosforo Tracio (Rome, 1681); Histoire physique de la mer, translated by Leclerc (Amsterdam, 1725); Danubius Pannonico-Mysicus, richly illustrated work in six volumes containing much valuable historic and scientific information on the river Danubius, (6 vols., The Hague, 1726); and L'Etat militaire de l'empire ottoman (Amsterdam, 1732).
+His principal works are the following: Osservazioni intorno al Bosforo Tracio (Rome, 1681); Histoire physique de la mer, translated by Leclerc (Amsterdam, 1725); Danubius Pannonico-Mysicus, richly illustrated work in six volumes containing much valuable historic and scientific information on the river Danubius, (6 vols., The Hague, 1726); and L'État militaire de l'empire ottoman (Amsterdam, 1732).